jasc2v8/CSharpHotkey/README.md

 - No plans to update for AHK_L_v2.

 ## Differences
 **WinTitle:** Most modern desktop and web apps don't use controls anymore, therefore there is no need to match class name nor text in controls.
-We can still use the WinTitle and ImageSearch find and activate buttons and links for basic Hotkey automation.
+We can still use the WinTitle and ImageSearch find and activate button images and links for basic Hotkey automation.

 **HotKey:** Class to register hot keys.